Advanced Education Program in Pediatric Dentistry

 This is a 24-month program beginning July 1 of each year.
 Five new positions are offered each year.

 University- and hospital-based certificate program with option for Master in Dental Sciences

-The Pediatric Dentistry Program includes instruction on behavior management, treatment of special care health needs children, preventive and interceptive treatment of malocclusion, dental practice in the hospital setting, general anesthesia, biostatistics, research, pediatrics, physical diagnosis, clinically oriented basic science and dental education.
-Instruction and clinical practice are conducted at the School of Dentistry and the Pediatric University Hospital.
-The structure and content of this program follows the guidelines for advanced education programs established by the ADA Council on Dental Education and the AAPD.
-Upon completion of the program, the student receives a certificate and meets the eligibility requirements for the American Board of Pediatric Dentistry examination.
-Student may apply for the master's degree upon completion of the certificate program.
+The structure and content of this program follows the guidelines for advanced education programs established by the Council on Dental Education of the ADA and the American Academy of Pediatric Dentistry.
+Upon completion of the program, the student receives a certificate and meets the eligibility requirements for the American Board of Pediatric Dentistry examination and certification.
+Student may apply for the master degree upon completion of the certificate program.

 Required didactic courses include: advanced oral biology care, advanced pediatric dentistry, problems of special care health needs children, interceptive orthodontics seminar, growth and development, research for residents, cephalometrics, biostatistics, pediatrics, physical diagnosis and oral pathology.
 Completion of a research project is required for certification.
 A thesis is required for the master's degree.

 Required clinical courses include advanced pediatric dentistry clinic, special pediatric dentistry clinic and interceptive orthodontics.
 Residents spend one month each in anesthesia and pediatrics.
 Residents participate in the meetings of the cleft-palate team at the Pediatric University Hospital.
 Community extramural experiences includes: SanGabriel Institute for Deaf Children, Head Start Community Project, and HealthPromed and COSSMA off-site community clinics.